KilledByAPixel/LittleJS/README.md

 - Compatible with all modern web bowsers and on mobile devices
 - Support for TypeScript and Modules with example projects for both
-- Ideal for size coding competitions like [js13kGames](https://js13kgames.com/), [a special example project builds to a 7KB zip file](https://killedbyapixel.github.io/LittleJS/examples/js13k)
+- Ideal for size coding competitions like [js13kGames](https://js13kgames.com/), [starter project builds to a 7KB zip](https://killedbyapixel.github.io/LittleJS/examples/js13k)
-- Builds to a Windows executable with [Electron](https://www.electronjs.org/) for distribution on PC platforms like Steam
+- Builds to an executable with [Electron](https://www.electronjs.org/) for distribution on Windows, macOS, and Linux
 - Open Source with the [MIT license](https://github.com/KilledByAPixel/LittleJS/blob/main/LICENSE) so it can be used for anything you want forever

 ### 🛠️ And more...